 Our Conferences

 The Association of Prosecuting Attorneys, through its Domestic Violence (DV) Prosecution Committee, hosts an annual National Domestic Violence Prosecution Conference each year.
-The 2025 conference will be held in Brooklyn, NY on March 12-14, 2025.
+The 2024 conference was held in Phoenix, AZ January 17-19, 2024.

 Role of Advocates in Prosecution Support